PPSSPP

-PPSSPP (an acronym for "PlayStation Portable Simulator Suitable for Playing Portably") is a free and open-source PSP emulator for Windows, macOS, Linux, iOS, Android, Nintendo Wii U, Nintendo Switch, BlackBerry 10, MeeGo, Pandora, Xbox Series X/S and Symbian with a focus on speed and portability.
+PPSSPP (an acronym for "PlayStation Portable Simulator Suitable for Playing Portably") is a free and open-source PSP emulator currently being developed for Windows, macOS, Linux, iOS, Android, Nintendo Switch, Xbox Series X/S and formerly for Nintendo Wii U, BlackBerry 10, MeeGo, Pandora, DragonBox Pyra, Symbian, Maemo, Windows 10 Mobile and Xbox 360 with a focus on speed and portability.
 It was released to the public on November 1, 2012, licensed under the GNU GPLv2 or later.
 The PPSSPP project was created by Henrik Rydgård, one of the co-founders of the Dolphin emulator.

 Features and development

 PPSSPP supports save states, dynamic recompilation (JIT) and has rudimentary support of ad hoc wireless networking.
 To decode PSP multimedia data PPSSPP uses the FFmpeg software library, which was enhanced to enable it to handle Sony's proprietary ATRAC3plus audio format as used by the PSP.
 PPSSPP offers graphical features that are enhancements over the PSP's capabilities, such as higher screen resolutions, antialiasing, image scaling, support for shaders, and linear and anisotropic filtering.

 The ports of PPSSPP for mobile devices offer additional features specific to each platform, such as 'immersive mode' for Android devices, support of the multimedia buttons within Symbian devices and screen stretching on BlackBerry 10 devices to support square screens.
 All ports of PPSSPP for mobile devices support the use of accelerometers, keyboards and gamepads as input devices.

 PPSSPP also supports the Vulkan API, which was added in v1.5.4 release and is intended to provide a substantial performance boost on supported devices.